 We all want to do what’s best for our kids.
-But putting something aside each month to give your little angels a financial head start in life isn’t always easy, especially when there’s always a new pair of shoes, school bag or coat to buy for someone.
-If you’re in a position where you can save for your child’s future, a Junior ISA could help.
-Here’s how it works.
+But putting some money aside each month to give your little angels a financial head start in life isn’t always easy – especially with rising costs, and there always being a new pair of shoes, school bag or coat to buy for them.

 There are two types of Junior ISA: